15 stunning Sussex walks

-It's National Walking Month!
-What better way to celebrate than striking out on one of these lovely lockdown-friendly circular walks taking in the hills, mills, forests, fields and coasts of Sussex.
+Strike out on one of these lovely circular walks taking in the hills, mills, forests, fields and coasts of Sussex.

-We’re allowed unlimited exercise so make the most of the spring weather and head out on one of these family-friendly walks.
+Make the most of the weather and head out on one of these family-friendly walks.
 They’re all bursting with opportunities to spot wildflowers, birds and animals as well as a fair few sites of cultural and historical interest, so they’re totally educational to boot.

 Shipley Windmill and Knepp Estate, 4km

 It may only be 4km but this walk packs in some serious creds.
 Begin at Kings Mill, Shipley, the youngest and largest mill in Sussex, the fictional home of TV’s Jonathan Creek (remember him?) and the actual home of poet Hillaire Belloc.
 You’ll also be strolling through nearby Knepp Estate, home to an incredible pioneering rewilding project and the subject of Knepp owner, author and travel writer Isabella Tree’s acclaimed book Wilding.
 Look out for nesting storks, beavers and the free-roaming Exmoor ponies and longhorn cattle.
 Route here